 Noisy chaos of notes about the cultivation of tolerance and cooperation between people in the presence of cultural, ethnic, sexual (etc) difference.
+Notes on how the flames of conflict are stoked.
 An inverse to neofeudalism, and a twin perhaps to cooperation.

 We report the results of an intervention that targeted anti-Roma sentiment in Hungary using an online perspective-taking game.
 We evaluated the impact of this intervention using a randomized experiment in which a sample of young adults played this perspective-taking game, or an unrelated online game.
 Participation in the perspective-taking game markedly reduced prejudice, with an effect-size equivalent to half the difference between voters of the far-right and the center-right party.
 The effects persisted for at least a month, and, as a byproduct, the intervention also reduced antipathy toward refugees, another stigmatized group in Hungary, and decreased vote intentions for Hungary’s overtly racist, far-right party by 10%.
 Our study offers a proof-of-concept for a general class of interventions that could be adapted to different settings and implemented at low costs.

 I wonder how reproducing that one has gone?

 There is evidence, I am told, that narrative can also improve your empathy for other people.
 (Johnson, Huffman, and Jasper 2014; Bormann and Greitemeyer 2015; Oatley 2016; Kidd and Castano 2013) Diversity skills are not necessarily easy.
 I would like to know more about that.

 Has a fascinating history as science, what with the famous LaCour study, which was fake, and the Broockman and Kalla study, which was real.
 There is a convenient Dave McRaney podcast on this theme.

 Implicit Association Tests